Adam-Tem/Exer-sketch/Timelog.md

 ### 1 hour

 Just gone and made sure that node and python are all up to date and good to go for the project.
 Managed to do a little exploring of the Strava API but feel that it may be easier to first parse a GPX file and then get the exports from the API, just in case I do not end up using the Strava API.
 Managed to get the first little bit of GPX parsing done, by getting the lat/long value of the first point in a file.

+### 0.75 hours

+Quick update, managed to get the lat long values being plotted in a matplotlib graph, and have made it so that the graph is connected.
+I will now focus on trying to get some sort of shape inside the graph and try to expand it to the biggest size possible.

+### 1.25 hours

+Some further progress has been made.
+The initial adjustments to a square shape modifier have been added, by reducing the x and y coords of the corners to fit inside their closest points, but does not factor in for any midpoint intersections.